berkaynizam/ai-cam.github.io/_people/kristina-khutsishvili.md

 ---
-layout: person
-name: Kristina Khutsishvili
+title: Kristina Khutsishvili
-title: Dr
-given: "Kristina "
-family: Khutsishvili
+photo: /assets/images/uploads/kristina-khutsishvili-1-.jpg
-job_title: "Research Associate "
+job_title: Research Associate
 biography: >-
   Dr Kristina Khutsishvili is part of the AI@Cam initiative on decision-making with AI in connected places and cities, a project aimed at developing an